consistec/fit2013/Usage.md

 # Usage

-The solution is written with node.js
+The solution is written in node.js

 ```
 node encoding input.txt output.txt